 Handling Privacy Matters?
 Tap Your Ediscovery Process.

 The good news is that there are a lot of parallels between handling privacy-related matters and what you may already be doing for litigation.
 You have to identify what data you have, collect it, review it for any proprietary information, and then deliver it.
 That looks a whole lot like the process for legal holds and ediscovery.
 The systems that handle discovery and review for litigation can also be used for the dual purpose of privacy.
 This has the benefit of reducing costs, and should also reduce time and effort since you won’t have to learn a new system.

 It can be tempting to put data privacy rights on the backburner amid other pressing concerns and until some of the confusion surrounding them gets worked out.
-But as the regulatory landscape continues to evolve heading into 2021, legal teams should take this opportunity to assess their obligations, determine who is collecting what information, and build and test a process.
+But as the regulatory landscape continues to evolve, legal teams should take this opportunity to assess their obligations, determine who is collecting what information, and build and test a process.
 Establishing that consistent process and facilitating cross-team collaboration now will make you better prepared to handle current and future developments in data privacy.